brickpop/test-tree/README.md

 # Test tree

+Test tree allows you to define test outcomes in YAML and get visual tree representations for technical and non technical people.
+This tool is very useful for reasonably complex projects where keeping track of all the features and edge cases by just reading the code becomes unviable.

-A simple script to describe tests in YAML and get visual tree representations as well as solicity test placeholders using [bulloak](https://github.com/alexfertel/bulloak).
+Use the generated `*.tree` files to generate solidity test placeholders using [bulloak](https://github.com/alexfertel/bulloak).

 ## Usage